How to Escape from the Prison of Bitterness

 Then the king called in the man he had forgiven and said, ‘You evil servant!
 I forgave you that tremendous debt because you pleaded with me.
 33 Shouldn’t you have mercy on your fellow servant, just as I had mercy on you?’
 34 Then the angry king sent the man to prison to be tortured until he had paid his entire debt.
 35 “That’s what my heavenly Father will do to you if you refuse to forgive your brothers and sisters from your heart.”
 Matthew 18:32–35 (NLT)

-For a number of reasons, bitterness is one of the most serious sins that a believer in Christ can commit.
+Entertaining bitterness is one of the worst sins that a believer in Christ can commit.

-First of all, bitterness undercuts the mercy shown to us when we were forgiven.
+It undercuts the mercy shown to us when we were forgiven by God.
 Forgiveness is the act of releasing an offender from a debt.
 In the parable quoted above, Jesus used a financial debt to illustrate the principle.
 Most of us however, do not owe God a debt of money.
 Ours is much more serious.
 The sin debt can never be paid by us.
 The parable of the unrighteous servant made this clear.
 The servant owed his master a vast sum.
-He asked for more time to pay it off, but the master knew that it was hopeless and forgave him the entire amount.
+He asked for more time to pay it off, but the master knew that it was a hopeless endeavor and forgave him the entire amount.

 In Him we have redemption through His blood, the forgiveness of our trespasses, according to the riches of His grace Ephesians 1:7 (NASB)

-It is apparent that the servant did not appreciate his situation.
-He did not realize that he needed mercy, not more time.
+The servant remained deceived and did not appreciate the mercy extended to him.
+He thought he only needed more time.
 As a result, he imagined that he could eventually pay what he thought he still owed.
-He did not accept his being released from debt or he would have acted differently.
+He did not accept or appreciate his being released from debt by his master or he would have acted differently.
 Instead he roughly treated someone who owed him a minor debt and threw him in prison when he could not pay.
 When the master heard, his anger flared, and you know the rest of the story.

-To forgive is to release someone from the debt they owe us.
+To forgive is to completely release someone from the debt they owe us.

-It does not release them from God’s justice.
-It does not require us to trust them or be reconciled to them.
-Forgiveness is a one-way street.
-Reconciliation requires both parties participate.
+It does not require us to trust an offender or be reconciled.
+Forgiveness can be unilateral, but reconciliation requires both parties to participate.

-Some of us imagine that if we forgive someone it will be equivalent to saying that what they did was no big deal.
-Nothing could be farther from the truth!
 It is quite the opposite.
-We cannot adequately forgive someone until we face the evil they perpetrated against us.
-We should never minimize the sin when offering forgiveness.
-Instead, we should acknowledge what they did and release them from any hatred or resentment we may have harbored against them.
+We cannot adequately forgive someone until we squarely face the evil he or she perpetrated against us.
+We should never minimize the offense when offering forgiveness.
+Instead, we should acknowledge what was done and release the perpetrator from any hatred or resentment we may have harbored against them.
 In addition, we let go of any demands we have made on them as “pay back”.

 When we forgive a person, they are released from owing us anything, but that does not release them from their sin debt against God.

-Whoever does not take advantage of God’s magnanimous offer through he gospel will face the awful wrath of God as the judgment.
+Whoever does not take advantage of God’s magnanimous offer through he gospel will face the awful wrath of God at the last judgment.
 Vengeance belongs to God, not us.
-When we release people from our own demand for justice, it puts them squarely in God’s hand, the one to whom vengeance belongs.
+When we release people from our own demand for justice, it puts them in God’s hands, the one to whom vengeance belongs.

 Dear friends, never take revenge.
 Leave that to the righteous anger of God.
 For the Scriptures say, “I will take revenge; I will pay them back,” says the LORD.
 20 Instead, “If your enemies are hungry, feed them.
 If they are thirsty, give them something to drink.
 In doing this, you will heap burning coals of shame on their heads.”
 21 Don’t let evil conquer you, but conquer evil by doing good.
 Romans 12:19–21 (NLT)